saidben-tz/selfdrivingcar/README.md

 # selfdrivingcar

-This repo is meant to host some code i wrote as i start learning stuff about self driving and the underlying machine learning technology.
+This repo is meant to host code i'll be writing as i start learning stuff about self driving and the underlying machine learning technology.